ThomasHanson/ucf-cs/cop3502/programming-assignments/02-who-will-survive/README.md

 Horror Kingdom has trapped G groups of soldiers of their opponent.
 They want to execute them.
 They found out a strategy in which the prisoners will kill each other and at the end one prisoner will be alive and he will be released.
 The kingdom has 10 execution grounds, one after another.
 Each ground has a name and are numbered with a sequence number starting from 1 to 10.
 As part of the strategy, each group is placed to an execution ground.
 The groups are numbered based on the assigned execution ground number.
 Note that G is assumed to be less than or equal to 10 and as a result some grounds could be empty.

-Each group gihas n<sub>i</sub> (n<sub>i</sub> $\ge$ 2) number of soldiers.
-As part of the process, they labeled each soldier of a group with a sequence number starting from 1 and ending at ni.
+Each group g<sub>i</sub> has n<sub>i</sub> (n<sub>i</sub> ≥ 2) number of soldiers.
+As part of the process, they labeled each soldier of a group with a sequence number starting from 1 and ending at n<sub>i</sub>.
 All the n<sub>i</sub> number of prisoners of group g<sub>i</sub> are standing in a circle and waiting to be executed.
 However, due to distraction it was found out that all prisoners in all the groups were standing in reverse order instead of proper order.

 After realizing the wrong order of sequence, they reversed the circle to the correct order.
 **Note:** the nodes have not just changed their labels, they have physically changed their order.